ekwan/PyPlate/API.md

 - Plate[slice]
   - Returns a slice of the plate.

+- remove(what):
+  - Removes substances from all wells in this plate.
+Defaults to removing all liquids.
-- evaporate()
+- substances()
-  - Evaporates all liquid from the plate
+  - Returns a set of all substances used
 - volumes(substance, unit)
   - Returns a `numpy` array of used volumes
-  - If given, volumes will be restricted to volumes of substance
+  - If substance is given, volumes will be restricted to volumes of substance
-  - If given, volumes will be given in unit, otherwise in uL
+  - If unit is given, volumes will be given in unit, otherwise in `default_volume_unit` defined in `pyplate.yaml`
-- substances()
+- volumes_dataframe(substance, unit, cmap)
-  - Returns a set of all substances used
+  - Returns a shaded dataframe of volumes in each well
+  - Unit defaults to `default_volume_unit` defined in `pyplate.yaml`
+  - cmap defaults to `default_colormap` defined in `pyplate.yaml`
 - moles(substance, unit)
   - Returns a `numpy` array of moles of given substance
-  - If given, moles will be return in unit, otherwise, complete moles.
+  - If unit is given, moles will be return in unit, otherwise in `default_moles_unit` defined in `pyplate.yaml`
+- moles_dataframe(substance, unit, cmap)
+  - Returns a shaded dataframe of moles in each well
+  - Unit defaults to `default_moles_unit` defined in `pyplate.yaml`
+  - cmap defaults to `default_colormap` defined in `pyplate.yaml`
-- concentrations(substance)
+  -

-** Evaporate, volumes, substances, moles, and concentrations can all be called on a slice of the plate
+** Remove, substances, volumes, and moles can all be called on a slice of the plate

 #### Static Methods:

-- add(source, destination, quantity): Move the given quantity of the *source* substance to the *destination* container.
-A new copy of *destination* will be returned.
 - transfer(source, destination, volume): Move *volume* from *source* to *destination* plate or slice, returning copies of the objects with amounts adjusted accordingly.
   - Note that all `Substances` in the source will be transferred in proportion to their volumetric ratios.
   - *source* can be a container, a plate, or a slice of a plate.